Rlk81/CS3398-cardassians-S2019/README.md

   * `Pause_menu.h`, `Pause_menu.cpp`, added functionallity of pressing "p" into main under the input section
 * Isaac van Til
   * Added an 'options' menu, integrated with the start menu.
+  * Add sections in `Start_menu.cpp` for creating and displaying the options menu.
   * `Options_menu.h`, `Options_menu.cpp`, and associated image files.
 * Brian Chase
   * Created a start menu class that creates the start menu in main.